1990 Gawkadal massacre: Aftermath

-In the aftermath of the massacre, more demonstrations followed, and in January 1990, Indian paramilitary forces are believed to have killed around 300 protesters.
-As a Human Rights Watch stated in a report from May, 1991, "In the weeks that followed [the Gawkadal massacre] as security forces fired on crowds of marchers and as militants intensified their attacks against the police and those suspected of aiding them, Kashmir’s civil war began in earnest."
-MJ Akbar, editor of Asian Age newspaper, said of the massacre, "January 19 became the catalyst which propelled into a mass upsurge.
+In the aftermath of the massacre, more demonstrations followed, and in January 1990, Indian paramilitary forces are believed to have killed around 300 protesters in total.
+Human Rights Watch reported in May 1991 that, "In the weeks that followed the Gawkadal massacre as security forces fired on crowds of marchers and as militants intensified their attacks against the police and those suspected of aiding them, Kashmir's civil war began in earnest."
+MJ Akbar, editor of the Asian Age newspaper, said, "January 19 became the catalyst which propelled into a mass upsurge.
 Young men from hundreds of homes crossed over into Pakistan administered Kashmir to receive arms and training in insurrection Pakistan came out in open support of secession, and for the first time, did not need to involve its regular troops in the confrontation.
 In Srinagar, each mosque became a citadel of fervor."

-No known action was ever taken against the CRPF forces officials responsible for the massacre, or against the officers present at Gawkadal that night.
-No government investigation was ever ordered into the incident.
-Fifteen years later, the police case was closed and those involved in the massacre were declared untraceable.
-No challan has been produced against any person in court.
+No known actions were taken against the CRPF forces officials responsible for the massacre, or against the officers present at Gawkadal that night.
+No government investigation was ordered into the incident.
+Fifteen years later, the police case was closed and those involved in the massacre were never held accountable.